 Whenever I bring up the Apostles Creed to Christians, I tend to get one of two reactions: Positive and negative.

-I tend to get the positive response from Christians who grew up in
+The positive response tends to come from Christians who grew up in

 If they didn’t grow up in such churches, or their churches never taught it to ’em, they might still know it. ’Cause they learned it as lyrics from a Rich Mullins song.
 Or someone else’s cover of that song.
 Or John Michael Talbot’s song, though that’s lesser-known.